JustinDFuller/haskell/README.md

 ## How to use

 There are two ways to use these files.
-You can follow them in order to build up to a working knowledge of Haskell.
-If you already know Haskell and need a quick refresher on a topic you can jump to that file to get a reminder about syntax and usage.
+Option one, you can follow them in order to build up to a working knowledge of Haskell.
+Option two, if you already know Haskell but need a quick refresher on a topic, you can jump to that file to get a refresher on syntax and usage.

 ## Topics